File Storage

 Storage Paths and Orphan Cleanup

-All providers place uploaded blobs under a hierarchical, entity-scoped key:
+All adapters place uploaded blobs under a hierarchical, entity-scoped key:

 When a user uploads a file for an entity that doesn't exist yet (insert), the entity ID is 0.
 Spiderly routes these uploads to a temporary staging prefix: